pifroggi/vs_temporalfix/README.md

 The backend used to run the model:
 * `cpu` CPU mode using PyTorch *(very slow)*.
 * `cuda` GPU mode using PyTorch with CUDA support.
 Requires any Nvidia GPU *(fast)*.
 * `tensorrt` GPU mode using vs-mlrt with TensorRT support.
 Requires an Nvidia RTX GPU.
 On the first run, this mode will automatically build an engine, which may take a few minutes.
-Changing strength or input dimensions will trigger rebuilding, but previously build engines are saved *(very fast)*.
+Changing strength or input dimensions will trigger rebuilding, but previously build engines are stored *(very fast)*.

 __*`num_streams`* (optional)__
 Number of parallel TensorRT streams.
 For high end GPUs higher can be faster, but requires more VRAM.
 Only effects the TensorRT backend.

+__*`engine_folder`* (optional)__
+Optional path to the TensorRT engine storage location.
+By default engines are stored in `vs_temporalfix/engines`.
+Only effects the TensorRT backend.

 __*`exclude`* (optional)__
-Optionally exclude scenes with intended temporal inconsistencies, or in case this causes unexpected issues.
+Optionally exclude scenes with intended temporal inconsistencies.
-Example setting 3 scenes: `exclude="[10 20] [600 900] [2000 2500]"`
+Brackets define excluded frame ranges.
+Example for two scenes: `exclude="[10 20] [600 900]"`
-First number in the brackets is the first frame of the scene, the second number is the last frame (inclusive).

 > [!TIP]
 > Feedback is much appreciated.
 If the model does not work well for you or causes issues, feel free to open an issue, or contact me via Discord (pifroggi or tepete) and provide a sample.
 That will help improve it over time.